Check our video tutorial above on how to wrap your hands for Boxing, Kickboxing, MMA, Muay Thai or any other contact sport.

 If you’re a new boxer or Mixed Martial artist, you’ve probably seen other guys in the gym wrapping their hands up before they put on their boxing gloves and wondered why.
 I mean, shouldn’t your gloves give you all the protection you need for sparring and bag work?
 As a Muay Thai boxer, I can tell you from personal experience that I didn’t particularly care for hand wraps and had to be forced to use them at all.
 However, once I started, it made a lot more sense.

-You see, calling them “hand wraps” is a bit of a misnomer; what they’re really wrapping are your wrists and your thumb.
+You see, calling them “hand wraps” is a bit of a misnomer; what they’re wrapping are your wrists and your thumb.
 If you’ve ever worked the heavy bag, you know just how much it hurts when you can’t get the force behind your punches perfectly straight and your wrist bends.
 This kind of thing leads to sprains, tears, and other injuries that keep you out of the gym and in rehab.

-Even punching correctly can, over time, really mess up any and all of the bones in your hand, permanently limiting your punching power.
-Taking the macho attitude of ditching hand wraps to toughen your knuckles up (like I did) is a lot like riding a bicycle without a helmet; it looks really cool until you disfigure yourself, then you just look dumb.
+Even punching correctly can, over time, really mess up any of the bones in your hand, permanently limiting your punching power.
+Taking the macho attitude of ditching hand wraps to toughen your knuckles up (like I did) is a lot like riding a bicycle without a helmet; it looks cool until you disfigure yourself, then you just look dumb.
 Trust me, if you’re training consistently, you’ll build up strength in your hand without risking injury, even with hand wraps and gloves.

 So, we’ve covered why you need them, now we need to figure out exactly what kind you need.
-A lot of this is personal preference, because everyone’s bodies are different, but the basic differences are sizes and materials.
+A lot of this is personal preference because everyone’s bodies are different, but the basic differences are sizes and materials.
 The sizes are a no-brainer; if you’re a bigger fighter with bigger hands, get bigger hand wraps.
 As long as you can wrap them tight enough to give you solid support on your wrists and they aren’t so bulky you can’t wear your gloves, you’re good.

-As for materials, you’ve got two good choices, namely cotton wraps and an elastic blend.
+As for materials, you’ve got two good choices, namely cotton wraps, and an elastic blend.
 Each one has advantages and disadvantages; the cotton doesn’t stretch and washes easily in a washing machine, and the elastic can give you a bit more support.

 However, both of these are reusable, which is what I’d recommend for anybody who’s going to be working out consistently.
 You could buy the high-end disposable wraps, but outside of an actual fight, it’s just going to get expensive.